khush3718/Rocketify/README.md

 * Orbit Placement: "Orbit achieved!
 Mission Successful."
 * Mission Failure: "Rocket is out of fuel.
 Mission failed!!"

+### How to run in your local machine

+* clone this repo and just run it in an environment having python installed

 ## Demo/Screenshots

 * To check if rocket is launched or not